by-jp/www.byjp.me/content/notes/twitter/22004961/index.md

 - imported
 - from-twitter
 ---
 at 35.785513,-5.815887 - typing, duh.
-So very cool here in Tangier go read the blog: tinyurl.com/2rgvau and leave some comments dammit\!
+So very cool here in Tangier go read the blog: tinyurl.com/2rgvau and leave some comments dammit!